Update on Go 1.24 tool dependencies

 Using “tool dependencies”

-The tool dependencies pattern is a somewhat “blessed” model of versioning tools in Go modules land, but I generally advice against it nowadays.
+The tool dependencies pattern is a somewhat “blessed” model of versioning tools in Go modules land, but it can come with downsides.
 The reason for this is that adding a tool dependency this way adds all of its dependencies to your dependency closure, meaning that you might end up choosing versions of dependencies that are pinned by the tool, or worse, building the tool with a set of dependencies that it has not been tested with.
 This causes real problems in the wild, such as panics and unexpected behavior.
-Even aside from that, in order to ensure that the right plugin version is used, it usually requires a

 Using Buf’s remote plugin execution

-The Buf Schema Registry remote plugin execution feature is great for simplifying plugin versioning in general (disclaimer: I worked on this).
+The Buf Schema Registry remote plugins feature is great for simplifying plugin versioning in general (disclaimer: I worked on this).
 However, it still doesn’t solve the issue of enforcing that plugin versions and library versions are the same, as it requires you to version the plugin in your

 buf.gen.yaml